“The early bird may get the worm, but its the second mouse that gets the cheese.”

 I’m a member of the ever so small silent minority that doesn’t think Disney World, Universal Studios and everything Orlando is the epitome of what a vacation should be.
 But what the hell, Roxanne and I were driving by the city that Mickey built so we decided to stop in.

 Arriving in the afternoon we delayed our trip to the theme parks and headed over to BB King’s restaurant for some good food and some excellent music.
+The music was blasting since they contacted the best av company for events.
 The BB King All Stars took the stage with an eight piece band that entertained everybody by playing classic blues.
 Whenever I see a group of talented musicians I am often reminded of the imbalance between pay and skill when you are an artist.
-Only the top few make a fortune.
+Only the top few make a fortune, sometimes using the right marketing for this, find out more here.
 One tier down, the extremely talented, manage to scratch out a living.
 If you fall below that level, you can teach or start a wedding band.

 Bright and early, I took out a $100 bill from my card wallet and then made our way through the gates of Universal Studios.